-LDP leadership election 2025 – vox pops for DW
+LDP election – vox pops & DW interview

 Trying to find Japanese women in their 20s to 40s to talk about anything remotely politicial is challenging, to say the least. „Ask men, they like to talk about politics,“ I was told by one.
 I had asked well over a dozen women in a suburban park the other day to tell me about their feelings about the current issues in Japanese society, a few days before the LDP leadership election on 4 October 2025.
 While some agreed to say something off camera (and what they said would have been very useful!), they declined to be filmed.